ArkadiusN/Experimental-Performance-Evaluation-of-DDS/README.md

 handle tests with low delay in between, it could detrimentally impact collected metrics'
 ```

-As can be expected, the subscriber side has also used the ‘$\color{yellow}{.jar}$’ file within the same directory, but the key command-line parameters were limited to:
+As can be expected, the subscriber side has also used the $\color{yellow}{.jar}$ file within the same directory, but the key command-line parameters were limited to:

 ```bash
 -perftest_java -sub 'Was used in other window to start the subscriber.'